-Why We Should All Watch American Factory
+Why We Should All Watch 'American Factory'

 Editor's note: This is an excerpt of Planet Money's newsletter.
 You can sign up here.

 The Planet Money movie reviews desk is normally a pretty sleepy place.
 There aren't a lot of blockbusters about economics.
 But we sure woke up when we recently watched American Factory, now streaming on Netflix.
 It's directed by Julia Reichert and Steven Bognar.
-It's backers include Participant Media and the Obamas' Higher Ground Productions, which is a partner of Netflix.
+Its backers include Participant Media and the Obamas' Higher Ground Productions, which is a partner of Netflix.

 American Factory doesn't sound like a barn burner.
 Disney probably doesn't have an Avengers: American Factory in the works.
 And, yes, American Factory really is a documentary about a plant in Dayton, Ohio, that makes windshields.